 - A work experience section that bullet points your main financial accountant job duties and achievements in your previous roles.

 - A list of your top eight hard and soft skills

 - An education section that contains your financial accountant qualifications and educational achievement in reverse-chronological order.

 How long should an accountant’s CV be?

 If possible, your accountant’s CV should be just one page long.
 More senior professionals may find they need two pages, but this should be an absolute maximum – some recruiters won’t bother to read on if your application is more than two sides of A4.
 If you’re finding it difficult to keep the length of your CV down, make sure to include only your most relevant work experience and remove unnecessary sections such as hobbies and referees.

 What qualifications do you need to become a financial accountant?

 There are no specific academic requirements for becoming a financial accountant.
-Some applicants will join the career after completing a university degree, while others might apply for their first role after going to college.
+As you can see from our financial accountant CV example, some applicants will join the career after completing a university degree, while others might apply for their first role after going to college.
 However, there are some compulsory financial accountant qualifications.
-You will need a qualification from the Association of Accounting Technicians (AAT) before you can start practicing.
+You will need a qualification from the Association of Accounting Technicians (AAT) before you can start practising.

-According to Reed.co.uk, the average salary for a financial accountant in the UK is £47,292.
+According to data found online, the average salary for a financial accountant in the UK is £47,292.
 Depending on factors such as your experience level, financial accountant responsibilities, and place of work, you could earn anything from around £39,724 to over £60,000.